Kristina01111000/lavendersite/README.md

 - added shipping warning to cart, checkout page and shop page, in more places?
 - make the shop page look better -> add section about bundles even if bundle data isn't there yet
 - make the bundle chunks
-- add the pickup line to the descriptions of the plants (all)
+- add the pickup line to the descriptions of the plants (all) - about 25 left to fix
 - test paypal
 - set up the newsletter